- Vice Chairperson on the board of St. John's Port Authority

 Beth served as President of the Newfoundland and Labrador branch of the Canadian Bar Association (CBA) in 2014-2015 and has been a member of the national board of directors for the CBA.
 She previously served as Young Lawyers Section Chair and the Business Law Section Chair.
 Beth served on the National Executive of the Young Lawyers – Canadian Bar Association (YL-CBA) for five years where she chaired in 2011-2012.
 She served on the National Board of Directors in 2011-2012.
 She also participated on a number of CBA committees including Membership and Finance.

 Beth is a part-time instructor of business and contract law within the Faculty of Business at Memorial University of Newfoundland.
 Beth was selected as a Lexpert® Rising Star for 2016, a national award celebrating Canada’s leading lawyers under 40.
 She is ranked by Best Lawyers™ in Canada for her practice in corporate law and mergers and acquisitions law, and by Chambers Canada for her corporate/commercial practice.
-Beth is also a director of the St. John’s Port Authority.
+She is also consistently ranked in the Canadian Legal Lexpert® Directory.
+Beth is also the Vice Chairperson of the St. John’s Port Authority.